Although bullying has unfortunately always been part of life,

 Bullying is a very complex subject which, I am pleased to

-couple of very good British sites which have evolved due to the recent realisation of the
+I have been made aware of several sites which have evolved due to the recent realisation of the

 magnitude of this problem.
 These sites provide sensible, realistic advice to